aggarwaljuh/Kickstarter_Analysis/README.md

 - What are some limitations of this dataset?

-Some limitation of the dataset is we can not see the amount that indivual backers gave therefor we can not identify if there was a backer who was an outlier which may have contributed to the success of the kickstarter.
+A limitation of the dataset is we can not see the amount that individual backers gave therefor we can not identify if there was a backer who was an outlier which may have contributed to the success of the kickstarter.

 - What are some other possible tables and/or graphs that we could create?